cakesolutions/spray-auth-example/README.md

-By default, we're not aware of any caching mechanism embedded in Spray, because Spray is just a tiny, high performant layer above your app which gives you a flexible routing scheme and other goodies like tools for contacting external services etc, etc, so the caching it's something you can to provide.
+By default, we're not aware of any caching mechanism embedded in Spray, because Spray is just a tiny, high performant layer above your app which gives you a flexible routing scheme and other goodies like tools for contacting external services etc, etc, so the caching it's something you have to provide.
 The better place to implement caching is probably in the ```AuthController```, calling a caching system (for example, you can use H2 to implement an in-memory caching, or Redis, or MongoDB, whatever).